bcdtv/EC504-Project/README.md

 void vEB::remove(int value)

-// extract the minimum element int vEB::extract()
+// extract the minimum element int vEB::extractMin()

-// get if the heap is empty
+// get if the vEB Tree is empty bool vEB::isEmpty()
-bool vEB::isEmpty()

 // get the next number greater than value